 Goal-Oriented: Goals are waypoints leading to the ultimate success of a project.
 Successful project managers are driven to reach these goals and, in doing so, keep the project on the path to success.
 Flexibility and adaptability are important but lackadaisical about reaching goals increases the possibility of the project derailing.

 Organized: Project management is a lot like juggling.
-If a project manager stops focusing on organization, the balls all come tumbling down.
-Organization will help you keep all the different parts of your project in sync and move you toward project completion.
+Suppose a project manager stops focusing on organization, the balls all collapse.
+The organization will help you keep all the different parts of your project in sync and move you toward project completion.